 For something truly unique during your visit, you can go to the Green Lawn Cemetery, which is one of the oldest cemeteries in Ohio.
 It is a popular destination for photographers, historians, and birders to capture a glimpse of rare species that stop to rest in the trees along a major migration path.

 Take a stroll along some of the 27 miles of narrow paths in the cemetery to appreciate the memorials for the prominent Ohioans buried here, including James Thurber; Eddie Rickenbacker; and Lucas Sullivant, the founder of Franklinton.

-So many of the activities and attractions in the downtown area are accessible by foot, but if you do not feel like logging the miles on your pedometer, Columbus has some unique ways to get around the city.
-You can take a tour with Columbus City Adventures to capture the highlights by shuttle and learn about the city's history and major points of interest.
+Another way to get around downtown Columbus is to take a guided tour with Columbus City Adventures to capture the highlights by shuttle and learn about the city's history and major points of interest.

 Arts & Culture in Downtown Columbus